Monica Eastway

 Eco Gerontology Community Conversations

-Join meaningful conversations exploring aging, nature, care, climate resilience, and the future of age-friendly, livable communities.
+Join meaningful conversations exploring aging, nature, care, climate resilience, and the future of age-friendly, nature-connected communities.

 Eco Gerontology Foundational Certificate